 Isabel Rodde is a governance and human rights adviser at Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), focusing on digital rights, freedom of expression and access to information.
 Before joining GIZ´s Human Rights Programme, she worked as a research associate at the media department of the University of Flensburg.
 From 2005 to 2008 and from 2011 to 2013 she worked as a journalism trainer and media adviser with the Royal University of Phnom Penh in Cambodia and the Media Council in Kenya.

-Paul Schütte is a scientist specialized in robotics and artificial intelligence, as well as an entrepreneur.
+Paul Schütte is a scientist specializing in robotics and artificial intelligence.
+He is also an entrepreneur.
 He completed an apprenticeship at Mercedes-Benz and holds a Master of Science in computer science.
-He is currently a DW Akademie project manager and mentor for the MEDIA LOVES TECH project.
-He is also co-founder of his startup illuminaris, synchronizing mobile devices on a large scale.
+He is a DW Akademie project manager and mentor for the MEDIA LOVES TECH project, and also co-founder of the startup illuminaris, synchronizing mobile devices on a large scale.